Global-Chem/global-chem/academic/paper.md

 # Conflict of Interets

-ADM is cofounder and CSO and SJ is Commercial Development Director of SilcsBio LLC.
+ADM is cofounder and CSO, and SJ is Commercial Development Director of SilcsBio LLC.
 Chris Burke is Senior DevOps Engineer at L7 Informatics.
 Mike Woster is the Chief Revenue Officer of the Linux Foundation, Rebecca Pinette-Dorin is marketing researcher at Exsens.